 What types of sessions will be included in the virtual conference?

-The virtual conference will include a plenary session, concurrent breakout sessions, and virtual poster sessions.
-Additional information about the conference agenda will be posted on the NRCEC website as details are finalized.
+The virtual conference included a plenary session, concurrent breakout sessions, and virtual poster sessions.
+You can view the conference agenda and can view or download the complete conference program PDF 3MB!

 How can I access the Virtual NRCEC content?

 Conference sessions were streamed from November 30 – December 3 and featured live Q&A with the presenters.
 In addition, all conference sessions now are available for on demand viewing.
 Check out the agenda page of the website to see the final agenda and complete conference program PDF 3MB.
 Check out the session videos page to view all of the sessions presented during the virtual event.

 What is a virtual poster session?